Oliver Kahn: Bayern Munich

 Kahn's performance for Karlsruher SC prompted Bayern Munich to express interest in acquiring him.
 The team signed him as a replacement for Raimond Aumann at the beginning of the 1994–95 season, for the at that time record fee of DM4.6 million (€2.385 million) for his position, and was established as Bayern's starting goalkeeper.
-Although suffering a rupture of his cruciate ligament, which kept him off the field for almost six months, Kahn made his debut match for the German national team two months after his return.
+Although suffering a rupture of his cruciate ligament, which kept him off the field for almost six months, Kahn made his debut match for the Germany national team two months after his return.
 Bayern defeated Bordeaux 3–1 in the 1996 UEFA Cup Final.
 In the 1996–97 Bundesliga season, Kahn achieved his first German championship with Bayern Munich, the German League Cup, and was named German Goalkeeper of the Year for the second time in his career (the first in 1994).

 In 1999, Bayern Munich reached the 1999 Champions League Final, facing Manchester United at Camp Nou.
 Although Bayern Munich player Mario Basler scored an early goal in the sixth minute of the game, two goals by Teddy Sheringham and Ole Gunnar Solskjær in injury time led to United's victory.
 The same year, he was named World Goalkeeper of the Year by the International Federation of Football History and Statistics.

 Kahn was sent off in an incident against Hansa Rostock on 3 March 2001.
 With his Bayern Munich team losing 2–3 in the final minutes, he sneaked into the area during a corner kick, jumped up, and punched the ball into the opponent's net.
 He immediately received a red card, which dismissed him from the game.
 Later, he joked, "I thought the goalkeeper was allowed to use his hands in the box."
 Kahn played an important role in the team that won the 2000–01 UEFA Champions League.
 In the final against Valencia, Kahn won man of the match after saving three penalties in the penalty shoot-out.
 He also received the UEFA Fair Play Award for this match, after he walked up to a disappointed Santiago Cañizares, the opposition goalkeeper, after the penalty shoot-out and attempted to comfort him.
 The same year, Bayern Munich won the Intercontinental Cup at Tokyo's National Stadium against the Argentine team Boca Juniors.